Quantum biology: Magnetoreception

 The radical pair mechanism has been proposed for quantum magnetoreception in birds.
 It takes place in cryptochrome molecules in cells in the birds' retinas.

 Magnetoreception is the ability of animals to navigate using the inclination of the magnetic field of the Earth.
 A possible explanation for magnetoreception is the entangled radical pair mechanism.
 The radical-pair mechanism is well-established in spin chemistry, and was speculated to apply to magnetoreception in 1978 by Schulten et al..
 The ratio between singlet and triplet pairs is changed by the interaction of entangled electron pairs with the magnetic field of the Earth.
 In 2000, cryptochrome was proposed as the "magnetic molecule" that could harbor magnetically sensitive radical-pairs.
 Cryptochrome, a flavoprotein found in the eyes of European robins and other animal species, is the only protein known to form photoinduced radical-pairs in animals.
 When it interacts with light particles, cryptochrome goes through a redox reaction, which yields radical pairs both during the photo-reduction and the oxidation.
 The function of cryptochrome is diverse across species, however, the photoinduction of radical-pairs occurs by exposure to blue light, which excites an electron in a chromophore.
 Magnetoreception is also possible in the dark, so the mechanism must rely more on the radical pairs generated during light-independent oxidation.

 Experiments in the lab support the basic theory that radical-pair electrons can be significantly influenced by very weak magnetic fields, i.e., merely the direction of weak magnetic fields can affect radical-pair's reactivity and therefore can "catalyze" the formation of chemical products.
 Whether this mechanism applies to magnetoreception and/or quantum biology, that is, whether Earth's magnetic field "catalyzes" the formation of biochemical products by the aid of radical-pairs, is not fully clear.
 Radical-pairs may need not be entangled, the key quantum feature of the radical-pair mechanism, to play a part in these processes.
 There are entangled and non-entangled radical-pairs, but disturbing only entangled radical-pairs is not possible with current technology.
 Researchers found evidence for the radical-pair mechanism of magnetoreception when European robins, cockroaches, and garden warblers, could no longer navigate when exposed to a radio frequency that obstructs magnetic fields and radical-pair chemistry.
-Further evidence came from a comparison of Cryptochrome 4 (CRY4) from migrating and non-migrating birds.
+Further evidence came from a comparison of cryptochrome 4 (CRY4) from migrating and non-migrating birds.
 CRY4 from chicken and pigeon were found to be less sensitive to magnetic fields than those from the (migrating) European robin, suggesting evolutionary optimization of this protein as a sensor of magnetic fields.

+In addition to radical pairs, a study found that depleting macrophages in homing pigeons using the drug clodronate impaired the ability of the homing pigeons to navigate in the dark, but not during the day.
+These observations are consistent with the hypothesized signaling mechanism involving ferritin discussed above, as well as ferritin's observed magnetic properties.